 When you double-click a Windows batch file (

-- The batch file opens a Command Prompt window but its commands doesn’t execute.
+- The batch file opens a Command Prompt window, but its commands don’t execute.

-- Notepad or any other text editor opens (edit) the batch file contents.
+- Notepad or any other text editor opens the batch file.

 .bat files with a text editor, or associated .bat files with